 Teachings of the Eagle Feather, part 26: Sky Blanket and the Sacred Dream of the Eagle Feathers

-~~ The story of a non-conformist, Two-Spirit woman who became a teacher of her People ~~
+~~ The story of a non-conformist, Two-Spirit woman who became a teacher to her People ~~

 Aaniin!
 Biindigen miinawaa nindaadizooke wigamigong; enji-zaagi'iding miinawaa gikendaasong.
 Ninga-aadizooke noongom giizhigad!
 (Hi!
 Welcome back in my Storytelling Lodge where there is love and learning.
 Let's tell a sacred story today!)

 Today's story is part 26 in a series named "Teachings of the Eagle Feather."
 It's a collection of teaching stories provided with jewelry images and illustrations of artwork by myself as well as by kindred artists.
 The stories are what I like to call, oshki-aadizookaanan (contemporary traditional stories) -- that is, newly created stories which retain elements of the gete-aadizookaanan (old traditional stories) of our People, the Ojibwe Anishinaabeg of Gaa-zaaga'eganikaag, the land of many lakes -- the Great Lakes area of North America.

 Gichi-zhaazhigo, once in the very long ago, there lived on an island in the northwestern part of Anishinaabe Gichigami* a widowed woman.
 As was rather customary back in the day, this woman, whose name was Gagewin (Everlasting Mist), chose to remain single after her husband had crossed over to the spirit World.
 She lived alone with her daughter, who was called Giizhigegwaniizid (Sky Blanket; literally, Covered by the Sky).
 Mother and daughter lived pretty much on themselves and hardly associates with their fellow anishinaabeg on the mainland.¹

 Gagewin taught Sky Blanket how to hunt rabbits and fabricate mats, rabbit skin robes, and birch bark roof coverings.
 She also initiated her daughter into all the many secrets of mashkiki (medicine) and all the year around mother and daughter kept up with the many occupations that came with each season.